The Empathy Trap:

 Exposure to and interaction with a sociopath in childhood can leave lifelong scars.
 This can apply to people in therapy – and for those who in recovery trained as therapists, re-exposure as an adult can trigger old emotions and PTSD.

-This article is not about sociopaths per se but about surviving the harm they cause.
+This article is not about sociopaths per se but about surviving the harm they cause and understanding the empathy trap or The Sociopath-Empath-Apath Triad

 James decided on a plan of covert bullying.
 He started a whispering campaign implying that Sam’s parents were not splitting up, that he had said they were in order to seek attention.
 Sadly, this was all too successful and over the next few days Sam was met with silence and verbal bullying from his hitherto-supportive classmates.

 James continued his campaign, targeting Sam’s close friends over the next few days.
-They found themselves accused of misdemeanours such as sending offensive emails/texts.
-Then the ‘favourite’ teacher went on “leave with immediate effect” after accusations of assaulting a pupil.
+They found themselves accused of misdemeanors such as sending offensive emails/texts.
+Then the ‘favorite’ teacher went on “leave with immediate effect” after accusations of assaulting a pupil.
 Where had the accusations come from?
 Guess.

 This case shows how deliberately sociopaths, from a young age, can target others.
 Taking advantage of people’s credibility and goodwill, James exploited the situation.
 With a more perceptive head teacher, this sociopath might have been found out, but he knew who to manipulate and how far he could go.